Best Dash Cams for 2026 Toyota Supra

 - Cable routing required

-Editor’s Verdict: For night-driving Supra owners, this is the most complete performance package on the list.
-Dual 4K, GPS logging, starlight sensor, and 128GB included storage — nothing else here checks all four boxes simultaneously.
+Editor’s Verdict: For night-driving Supra owners, this is the most complete feature package in the roundup.
+Dual 4K recording, GPS logging, a starlight-style sensor, and 128GB included storage make it the strongest choice if you value features over stealth installation.

 - Video Resolution:4K front and rear